publitas/docs/README.md

 ### Edit GraphQL docs

+To update the GraphQL docs, you need to run `npm install` first to get the required Node dependencies.

 The GraphQL docs are partially automatized, as the GraphQL References section can be auto-updated by running the command below, supplying the API key used for the production Affiliates API.

 ```